lukavr05/final-year-project/documents/main.typ

 === Extracting A Control Flow Graph

-While it would be possible to create a CFG from scratch in Python, I believe it will be more time and memory efficient to use the `angr` library, which can create CFGs for any binary file easily.
+While it would be possible to create a CFG extraction tool from scratch in Python, I believe it will be more time and memory efficient to use the `angr` library, which can create CFGs for any binary file easily.
 Using elementary objects, we can extract the CFG itself - and more importantly - the information contained within it.
 As shown below, the extraction itself is very simple:

 ```py
 def getControlFlowGraph(path):